phixion/rtss_profiles/README.md

-put Files into "RivaTuner Statistics Server\Profiles" Folder and relaunch
+put Files (Global, Config and gmae.exe.cfg) into "RivaTuner Statistics Server\Profiles" Folder and relaunch

 might have to install "Small Fonts"